Thursday, August 6, 2015

 We purchased the pictures that we had taken before boarding the DUCK, which cost us @21.73.

-We stopped at Conco 11907 State Hwy 13 Kimberling City Mo at 5:09 P.M. for gas.
+We stopped at Conoco 11907 State Hwy 13, Kimberling City, MO, at 5:09 P.M. for gas.

-We use pump 3 to 15.216 gallons gas at 3.549 per gallon cost $54.00.
+We use pump 3 to fill 15.216 gallons of gas at $3.5499 per gallon, for a total of $54.00.

 Kimberling City

-We rode to Target in Rogers, Arkansas where we purchased some Nail polish remover and headache powder (for Hubby)we spent $7.61.
+We rode to Target in Rogers, Arkansas, where we purchased some Nail polish remover and headache powder (for Hubby).
+We spent $7.61.

-We stopped at Best Buy store number 1148 where we purchased an 8gb SD card for my Nikon Camera.
+We stopped at Best Buy store number 1148, where we purchased an 8 GB SD card for my Nikon Camera

 We charged $27.24 for our Best Buy Card.